 The Ladies of the Lake know that deep in the souls of men lurk passions that are not so easily tamed by marriage and honor.
 They create an ambitious and devious mortal named Mordred to infiltrate the kingdom and help them undo the peace and honor that King Arthur has brought to the land.

 During the picnic to celebrate the peace, Guinevere becomes frustrated that King Arthur spends the afternoon deep in conversation with his newest knight Lancelot.
-To get some attention and to punish Arthur, she proposes a tournament of jousting.
+To attract some attention and to punish Arthur, she proposes a tournament of jousting.
 Lancelot and Gawain are the first combatants.
-What is meant to be all in good fun, turns deadly.
+What is meant to be all in good fun turns deadly.
 Tragedy is averted by Merlin but not before the Ladies of the Lake, with the help of Mordred, instill a desperate seed of passion in the hearts of Guinevere and Lancelot.
-Before Merlin can intercede, he is captured by the Ladies of the Lake leaving King Arthur alone to deal with Mordred and his dark plans.
+Before Merlin can intervene, he is captured by the Ladies of the Lake leaving King Arthur alone to deal with Mordred and his dark plans.

-Alone with his thoughts, Arthur is haunted by a nightmare in which the Ladies of the Lake torment him with his worst fears.
+Alone with his thoughts, King Arthur is haunted by a nightmare in which the Ladies of the Lake torment him with his worst fears.
 He awakes from it troubled by the presence of Mordred in the kingdom.

-Lingering near the throne, Mordred hears people coming and hides to spy.
+Lingering near the throne, Mordred hears people approaching and hides to spy.
 Drawn by their newly kindled passion, Lancelot and Guinevere find each other in the hallway and dance without touching.
 Arthur enters not realizing what is happening and joins the dance.
 Lancelot is unable to participate and leaves as Guinevere takes her leave in the opposite direction.
 Mordred seizes the opportunity to plant a seed of doubt in King Arthur’s ear about Lancelot and Guinevere.
 Angry, Arthur sends Mordred away.
-The doubt haunts him and he dances a tortured solo longing for the guidance of Merlin.
+The doubt haunts him and he dances a tortured solo longing for the guidance of his mentor Merlin.

 In the forest, the knights are hunting game and Lancelot has not shown up.
 Mordred joins them to spread the rumor of Lancelot and Guinevere.
 Someone is heard approaching and all hide to spy.